Ecommerce UX: 4 Easy Tips to Boost Your Store’s Conversion8 Min Read

 - At the sidebar of the checkout page

 Milk makeup mentions the risk reducers at the top of their website.
-Their free shipping and free return offers provide users will peace of mind to go ahead and make a purchase.
+Their free shipping and free return offers to provide users will peace of mind to go ahead and make a purchase.

 Often it’s the case that risk reducers will overlap with value propositions.
 After all, risk reducers are also a reason why a prospective customer would buy from you.